cjhdev/flora/readme.md

 Flora was originally developed to test LoRaWAN devices.

-- A Flora test instance can run in a single process and without external dependencies
+- A Flora test instance can run in a single process without a database
+- Does not depend on services like MQTT
 - There are no scattered configuration files
 - No need to use containers
 - Everything can be scripted